Ellen Kuzwayo

-Nnoseng Ellen Kate Kuzwayo (29 June 1914 – 19 April 2006) was a women's rights activist and politician in South Africa, and was a teacher from 1938 to 1952.
+Nnoseng Ellen Kate Kuzwayo (29 June 1914 – 19 April 2006) was a South African women's rights activist and politician, who was a teacher from 1938 to 1952.
 She was president of the African National Congress Youth League in the 1960s.
-In 1994 she was elected to the first post-apartheid South African Parliament.
+In 1994, she was elected to the first post-apartheid South African Parliament.
 Her autobiography, Call Me Woman (1985), won the CNA Literary Award.

 Early years

 Family background

 Born Nnoseng Ellen Serasengwe, in Thaba 'Nchu, Orange Free State, Kuzwayo came from an educated, politically active family.
 Her maternal grandfather, Jeremaiah Makgothi, was taken by his mother from the Orange Free State to the Cape to attend the Lovedale Institute, circa 1875.
 He qualified as a teacher and also worked as a court interpreter and a Methodist lay preacher.
 Makgothi was the only layman to work with Robert Moffat on the translation of the Bible into Setswana.

 Both Makgothi and Kuzwayo's father, Philip S. Mefare, were active in politics.
 Makgothi was secretary of the Orange Free State branch of the South African Native National Congress, Mefare a member of its successor, the African National Congress.